Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Evaluation

-We evaluate our method using datasets from various fields, including climate, combustion, cosmology, and molecular dynamics.
-SZ3 and ZFP are selected as the base compressors to generate the decompressed data.
-All datasets are defined on simply connected domains with regular grid-based triangulation, which aligns with our current implementation. \updated{We evaluate different values of $q_{max}$ and select $q_{max}=6$ based on a trade-off between storage and computational overhead.
-We also analyze the computational cost of different preservation tiers and evaluate the performance of TTHRESH; all results are reported in Appendix.}
+We evaluate our method on an NVIDIA A100 GPU using datasets from various fields (as summarized in Table~\ref{tab:memory_tradeoff}).
+SZ3, ZFP, SPERR, and MGARD are selected as the base compressors to generate the decompressed data.
+All datasets are defined on simply connected domains with regular grid-based triangulation, which aligns with our current implementation.
+We evaluate different values of $q_{\max}$ and select $q_{\max} = 6$ based on a trade-off between storage and computational overhead.
+Unless otherwise noted, all reported results are measured per timestep.

-We highlight the experimental results in three aspects: First, DMTz preserves the full MSC under all tested error bounds, while both SZ3 and ZFP cause topological distortions to MSC, and the magnitude of distortion increases with the error bound, as reflected by the increasing number of required edits.
-Second, for preservation T1 through 4, the computation and storage overhead generally grow with the level of preservation, while T5 (persistence diagram) exhibits a distinct pattern, which we discuss in detail later.
-Additionally, our quantized edit strategy reduces the storage overhead compared to MSz~\cite{li_msz}.
-Finally, our GPU-accelerated implementation achieves up to 855× speedup for gradient pairing, while separatrix extraction remains a performance bottleneck.
+We highlight the experimental results in four aspects: 1.
+DMTz preserves the full MSC under all tested error bounds, whereas the base compressors (e.g., SZ3 and ZFP) require extremely tight error bounds to preserve the MSC, and the magnitude of topological distortion introduced by lossy compression increases with the error bound, as reflected by the number of required edits; 2.
+For preservation tiers from T1 through 4, the computation and storage overhead generally grow with the level of preservation.
+3. Our quantized edit strategy reduces the storage overhead compared to MSz~\cite{li_msz} by up to 3.4$\times$ in our experiments.
+4. Our GPU-accelerated implementation achieves up to 26 $\times$ speedup for gradient pairing compared with using all 64 threads on the CPU node.